KOVE-FM

-KOVE-FM (106.5 MHz) is a Spanish-language radio station serving the Houston and Galveston areas from Galveston, Texas.
+KOVE-FM (106.5 FM) is a Spanish-language radio station licensed to Galveston, Texas, United States, and serving much of Greater Houston.
 KOVE-FM is owned by Uforia Audio Network, a division of TelevisaUnivision.
 The studios are in Uptown Houston and the transmitter is in Santa Fe, Texas.

 History

 This specific facility, licensed to Galveston in 1990, is in no way related to the previous Galveston station launched in 1968, as KGBC-FM (106.1 FM), then sold and moved to 106.5 FM, and re-licensed as KUFO in 1974.
 That facility, with shifting ownership and declining fortunes, became KXKX in 1979 and KQQK in 1986.
 The original 106.5 signed off forever in 1989, ultimately having its license cancelled by the FCC in March 1989.

 KQQK

 This incarnation of 106.5 was licensed and signed on January 8, 1990, retaining the KQQK calls used by the former KUFO facility before its license was surrendered nearly a year earlier.
 The new KQQK became a wildly successful Tejano format, utilizing a bilingual approach in both music and presentation.
 Its branding was simply its dial position and calls, spoken as "1-oh-6 point 5, Kah-Koo-Koo-Kah".
 Air staff from the previous incarnation of KQQK returned with the new KQQK.

 The popular Tejano format proved to be a hit with 2nd and 3rd generation Mexican Americans living within the coverage area, and remained well rated throughout the 1990s, and a vital partner and asset to the Mexican-American community for over a decade.

 In July 2001, this facility was sold to Univision predecessor Hispanic Broadcasting Corporation, forcing KQQK, Inc. (Predecessor to El Dorado Communications) to move the already waning Tejano format to the then sister Beaumont facility KXTJ, another rimshot signal to Houston, but with less penetration into Houston proper, where the Tejano format eventually collapsed and was replaced by a Spanish Dance format, leaving AM 980 KRTX as Houston's sole broadcast home for "Puro Tejano" music.
 KRTX has since been sold and became a Spanish Christian formatted station itself.